OpenFeis/openfeis-server/README.md

 ### For Tabulators
 - **Live Results** — See scores as judges submit them
 - **Irish Points Engine** — Automatic conversion from raw scores to CLRG Irish Points
+- **Recall Calculator** — Auto-calculate top 50% for championships with tie extension
 - **Tie-Breaking** — Proper "split points" algorithm for tied placements
 - **Drop High/Low** — Support for 5-judge panels with automatic outlier removal